Drawing on Fulcrium’s proprietary benchmarking database and metrics established for over 20 years.

 The IOCs, including the five supermajors (ExxonMobil, BP, Royal Dutch Shell, Chevron and Total) are responding by increasingly operating at the margins – focusing on challenging environments including deep waters, pre-salt, shale formations, oil sands and tundra.
 The risks are not just concerned with health and safety, and environmental sensitivities: many of these reserves are located in regions that are politically and environmentally sensitive.
 It remains to be seen what impact the Arab Spring will have long-term on the political and economic landscape of the Middle East and North African region – certainly, there may be increased restrictions on the IOCs from both national governments and the NOCs.

 With the global economic outlook continuing to look uncertain, it is imperative to focus on bottom-line improvements and to control spending – and yet exploration requires ever-greater investment and the additional costs of this have had a profound impact on profitability.
-Average operating profit margins for the supermajors fell from 15% in 2006 to below 8% in the year from late 2015 to early 2016.
+Average operating profit margins for the supermajors fell from 15% in 2006 to below 8% in the year from late 2019 to early 2020.

 Yet there is no alternative to increased expenditure.
 Royal Dutch Shell is one supermajor that has made a commitment to long-term investment with a diversified portfolio: liquefied natural gas (LNG) in Australia, conventional oil in the North Sea, Gulf of Mexico deep water, and tight gas in North America.
-ExxonMobil, too, holds about 50% of its reserves in heavy oil, deepwater, and unconventional oil.
+ExxonMobil, too, holds about 50% of its reserves in heavy oil, deep-water, and unconventional oil.

 It is likely that the NOCs will gradually enter into fewer production-sharing agreements with other companies, making it even more critical that the IOCs can carve out defensible niches.
 With global energy demand in 2040 predicted to be some 30% higher than in 2016 (according to ExxonMobil), they need to determine their role and implement strategies that align shareholder expectations with corporate capabilities, performance and market conditions.

 No one knows which of the IOCs will emerge as relevant players.
-The losers will be relegated to low-margin service contractors, while the winners will be super-contractors, or super-project managers, operating alongside the NOCs and major OSCs to exploit the traditional and new hydrocarbon assets wherever they are found.
+The losers will be relegated to low-margin service contractors, while the winners will be super-contractors, or super-project managers, operating alongside the NOCs and major service companies to exploit the traditional and new hydrocarbon assets wherever they are found.
 The IOCs still have scale on their side, but they need to become more agile and competitive.

 To be successful, the IOCs must constantly review, evaluate and benchmark the performance of their strategies.
 Only then can they hope to optimise performance of their asset portfolios over the short, medium and long-term.